gelsogrove/shopME/finalproject-AG/finalproget.md

 User interaction with the system is primarily through WhatsApp.
 When a user sends a message to the business's WhatsApp number, they receive a registration link.
 After completing the registration process, they can interact with the AI-powered assistant directly through normal WhatsApp conversations, asking questions, placing orders, and managing their account without needing to download additional apps or visit external websites for most operations.

+The platform also includes a SaaS admin panel, accessible with login credentials.
+This dashboard allows business owners to manage:
+- AI Prompts and Agent settings
+- Products and inventory
+- Categories and organization
+- Special offers and discounts
+- Customer data and conversations
+- Performance analytics

 ### **1.4.
 Installation instructions:**

 Currently in development (Work In Progress).